 How to Make Christmas Pinwheel Cookies

-1. Mix the Wet Ingredients: Cream the butter and sugar in a large mixing bowl until it’s light and fluffy, then beat in the egg and vanilla.
+- Mix the wet ingredients: Cream the butter and sugar in a large mixing bowl until itโs light and fluffy.
+Then, beat in the egg, vanilla, and almond extract.

-2. Add the Dry Ingredients: In another bowl, whisk the flour, baking powder, salt, and baking soda.
+- Add the dry ingredients: In a separate bowl, whisk the flour, baking powder, salt, and baking soda.
 Slowly add the dry mixture to the wet mixture, beating until combined.

-3. Color the Dough: Divide the dough into three portions; leave one in the mixing bowl, then place the other two portions in two other bowls.
+- Color the Dough: Divide the dough into three portions.
+Leave one portion in the mixing bowl, and place the other two portions in two separate bowls.
 Use food coloring to tint one portion red, one portion green, and leave one portion plain.

-4. Roll Out the Dough: Roll out each portion of dough between waxed paper, forming three 9×6-inch rectangles.
+- Roll out the cookie dough: Roll out each portion of dough between waxed paper, forming three 9×6-inch rectangles.
 Refrigerate the dough for 30 minutes.

-5. Form a Dough Log: Remove the waxed paper and layer the dough with red on the bottom, followed by white, and then green.
+- Form a dough log: Remove the waxed paper, and layer the dough with red on the bottom, followed by white, and then green.
 Roll the dough tightly jelly-roll style, starting with the long side, to form a log.
-Wrap in plastic, then refrigerate for 2 hours, or until firm.
+Wrap in plastic, and refrigerate for 2 hours or until firm.

-6. Slice and Bake: Preheat your oven to 375°F. While the oven heats up, unwrap the dough and place it on a cutting board.
-Cut into 1/4-inch slices and place them 1-inch apart on ungreased baking sheets.
-Bake for 9 to 11 minutes, then carefully transfer the Christmas pinwheel cookies to wire racks to cool.
+- Slice and bake: Preheat your oven to 375ยฐF.
+While the oven heats up, unwrap the dough, and place it on a cutting board.
+Cut the dough into 1/4-inch slices, and transfer the pieces to ungreased baking sheets, leaving roughly 1 inch of space in between.
+Bake for 9 to 11 minutes or until the edges are set, and carefully transfer the Christmas pinwheel cookies to wire racks to cool.

 How To Store Christmas Pinwheel Cookies